 Eri Yamamoto, Jazz Pianist/Composer

-Since moving to the United States in 1995, Eri Yamamoto has established herself as one of jazz's most original and compelling pianists and composers.
-Jazz legend Herbie Hancock has said, “My hat’s off to her... already she’s found her own voice.”
+Since moving to the New York in 1995, Eri Yamamoto has established herself as one of jazz’s most original and compelling pianists and composers.
+Musical legend Herbie Hancock has said, “My hat’s off to her......she’s found her own voice.”

-The New Yorker wrote about Eri’s 2022 release, A Woman With a Purple Wig: “Purposeful songs….address racial and sexual discrimination, yet also step back to celebrate simple joys.
+Eri continues to work with her long-time trio members bassist David Ambrosio and drummer Ikuo Takeuchi.
+The New Yorker writes about their recording, A Woman With a Purple Wig: “Purposeful songs…... also step back to celebrate simple joys.
 Colors are Beautiful is as affirming as the title track is critical.”
 Filmmaker Aleksandra Szczepanowska was moved to create music videos of both songs.
-"A Woman With a Purple Wig," won the prize for best music video at the prestigious Big Apple Film Festival, Spring 2023.
+"A Woman With a Purple Wig," won the prize for best music video at the prestigious Big Apple Film Festival in 2023.

 Finally, Eri is a gifted educator.
 She received her master of music in education and composition from Shiga University, Japan.
 She has taught private lessons and workshops to jazz musicians of all instruments from the U. S., Japan, Europe, and North Africa.